mustafaC0der/To-do-list-app/docs/README.md

 MVVM architecture.

 ## Installation
-Refer to the Installation Guide for setup instructions.
+Refer to the Installation Guide for setup instructions.[Installation Guide](installation.md)